aman15012/youStats/README.md

     └── views.py~

 ## Approach
   - Set up a Django Server or any other web server.
-This is required because the YouTube Data API need a web server to work.
+This is required because the YouTube Data API needs a web server to         work.

   - Set up the required html pages and css files, which will be connected to javascript files.
 In this case it is 6 pages       (home + 5 visualizations)